-Prerequisites: MGOL 401 Organizational Behavior, MGOL 413 Ethics for Managers, MGOL 431 Operations Management.
+Prerequisites: MGOL 401 Organizational Behavior, MGOL 404 Leadership Communication, MGOL 410 Financial Decision Making, MGOL 413 Ethics for Managers, MGOL 431 Operations Management, MGOL 442 Dynamics of Leadership.

 Project Management (MPJM) Courses

 Project Management

 1 hour.
 Required for Project Management Majors.
 Practicum component for PM including project scheduling & diagramming software.
 Over the span of the four Applied Project Management courses, Students will prepare, deliver and analyze a complete project in a real world setting.
 Recommended to be taken during the first semester in the cohort with MPJM 418 Introduction to Project Management.
 May be taken later if desired / available.